Our 10 best villas in Gran Canaria

 Gran Canaria's beaches range from exotic saharan escapes like Las Maspalomas, to secluded white sand coves like Playa de Sardina del Norte.
 Playa de las Teresitas is one of the many popular man-made beaches on the island.
 In the south cand in the larger cities like Las Palmas, the clubs, cocktail bars and music venues really come to life after midnight.
 There are also plenty of restaurants to enjoy local and international food, as well as two casinos – Casino Las Palmas and one at Hotel Santa Catalina.

 Gran Canaria Airport accommodates flights from any major city.
 It is also possible to take a ferry directly from Mazagón, Andalusia, which is a 34-hour trip.
-Clickstay presents a fine selection of properties from beach villas to villas with private pools and gorgeous apartments with private or shared pools.
+Clickstay presents a fine selection of properties from beach villas to villas with private pool.

 The north is a couple of degrees cooler than the south, resulting in more annual rainfall.
 Las Palmas on the northeast of the island is the Gran Canaria's capital and port city.
 Boasting four main beaches, it has something for everyone.
 A scattering of sandy beaches can be found on all sides of the island, with plenty of cafés and restaurants to be discovered.
 The finest beaches are situated in the south.
 Culture-vultures can revisit most of the island's history through ancient buildings, national monuments and the Historic Centre in Las Palmas.
 The oldest church on the island is located in the historical Vegueta quarter, in the eastern part.
 Vegueta and the surrounding region is dotted with attractive shopping locations, like the street market in San Telmo park.
 Everything from the traditional to the modern can be found here, while the more upscale boutiques and shops can be found in Las Palmas.
 There are many locations of historical and cultural value in the north: memorial museums of famous and influential people, buildings dating from the 15th to 20th Century and archaeological sites dating from the 5th Century and onward.